Cynthia Chaplin, Executive Fellow

 Matt Jamieson, Executive Fellow

 Matt Jamieson is CEO of the Six Nations of the Grand River Development Corporation.
 He is a proud member of of the Tuscarora Nation and resident of Six Nations of the Grand River.
 He holds a Post-Bachelor’s in Management and a Masters of Business Administration from Athabasca University.
-Matt was the principle architect of the corporate governance model used by Six Nations of the Grand River Development Corporation.
-In his role as CEO, Matt leads strategy, operations and investment decisions.
-Under Matt’s guidance, SNGRDC has deployed $50+ million of direct equity into utility scale renewable energy projects and participated in the construction of $2.25 billion of infrastructure assets.
-In 2017, Matt was recognized as both a Delta Clean50 and Clean16 Winner.
+Jamieson was the principle architect of the corporate governance model used by Six Nations of the Grand River Development Corporation.
+In his role as CEO, he leads strategy, operations and investment decisions.
+Under Jamieson's guidance, SNGRDC has deployed $50+ million of direct equity into utility scale renewable energy projects and participated in the construction of $2.25 billion of infrastructure assets.
+In 2017, he was recognized as both a Delta Clean50 and Clean16 Winner.
 In 2018, SNGRDC was chosen as Development Corporation of the Year by the Canadian Council for Aboriginal Business.
 In 2019, SNGRDC was selected as one of Canada’s Best Managed Companies.

 Dennis McConaghy, Executive Fellow